metadew/iesi/docs/pages/define/connectiontypes/db.mariadb.md

 {% include navigation.html %}

-# db.mssql
+# db.mariadb

-This type connects to a Microsoft SQL Server database.
+This type connects to a Maria DB database.

-Get more information at [https://www.microsoft.com/nl-nl/sql-server/](https://www.microsoft.com/nl-nl/sql-server/).
+Get more information at [https://mariadb.org](https://mariadb.org).

 ## Use cases